dannymaate/aws-developer-associate-practice-tests/practice-exams/practice-exam-4.md

       Correct answer: B
     </details>

  6. A Developer has an Amazon DynamoDB table that must be in provisioned mode to comply with user requirements.
-The application needs to support the following: Average item size: 10 KB Item reads each second: 10 strongly consistent Item writes each second: 2 transactional Which read and write capacity cost-effectively meets these requirements?
+The application needs to support the following:
+   Average item size: 10 KB
+   Item reads each second: 10 strongly consistent
+   Item writes each second: 2 transactional
+   Which read and write capacity cost-effectively meets these requirements?
     - Read 10; write 2.
     - Read 30; write 40.
     - Use on-demand scaling.
     - Read 300; write 400.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
+      Reads per item 4KB
+      RCUs needed = 3
+      Read capacity = 3 x 10 = 30

+      Writes per item 1KB
+      WCUs = 1KB x 2 = 2KB
+      Write capacity = 2KB x 10 = 20
+      2 transactional writrs = 20 x 2 = 40

     </details>

  7. A company wants to containerize an existing three-tier web application and deploy it to Amazon ECS Fargate.
 The application is using session data to keep track of user activities.
 Which approach would provide the BEST user experience?